 Salt Lick is my second novel.
-It will be published by Unbound on September 16th 2021.
+It was published by Unbound in September 2021.
+In 2022 it was longlisted for the Women’s Prize for Fiction.

 Food production has moved overseas.
 The countryside is empty and once again wild.
 The rural economy has collapsed and people have no choice but to move to the cities.
 The population drifts away, towns and villages are abandoned.
 It isn’t dystopian, but it is further down the wrong road.